OData support for reporting

 Troubleshooting

-When trying to access ValueEdge data from a Microsoft application, a message similar to "The server has closed the remote connection" displays, due to a Microsoft environment issue.
+When trying to access data from a Microsoft application, a message similar to "The server has closed the remote connection" displays, due to a Microsoft environment issue.

 Problem:

-When using OData with a secure ValueEdge server and Microsoft Excel (or other Microsoft applications, such as PowerBI), this error appears.
-This is because, by default, the Microsoft application does not support TLS1.2, which ValueEdge expects.
+When using OData with a secure OpenText Core Software Delivery Platform server and Microsoft Excel (or other Microsoft applications, such as Power BI), this error appears.
+This is because, by default, the Microsoft application does not support TLS1.2.

 Workaround

-Modify your registry (using regedit.ext).
+1. Modify your registry using regedit.ext.

 Set the SchUseStrongCrypto DWORD value in the following two registry keys to 1